docsforadobe/premiere-plugin-guide/docs/universals/pixel-formats-and-color-spaces.rst

 Exporters and transmitters should request frames in a format closest to the output format.
 New in CS5, PrPixelFormat_Any can be used in exporter render requests.

 Any render function that takes a list of pixel formats can now be called with just two formats - the desired 4:4:4:4 pixel format, and PrPixelFormat_Any.
 This allows the host to avoid frame conversions and decompressions in many very common cases.
-The best part is that the plug-in doesn't need to
+The best part is that the plugin doesn't need to

 understand all the possible pixel formats to make use of this.
 It can use the :ref:`universals/sweetpea-suites.image-processing-suite` to copy/convert from any a PPix of any format to a separate memory buffer, which is a copy that would likely need to be done anyway.